Pawgrammers-Collective/job.fetch-frontend/README.md

 1. An indication if this collection is associated with another collection.

 Include this diagram in your readme, accompanied by an explanation of each data model and it’s responsibility in the application. -->

+Diagram?

+We will be using MongoDB: a non-SQL database that uses documents usually in JSON or BSON format.
+We anticipate only needing one collection within our database though it may be bested with multiple objects and arrays.
+Collection 1 Users
+	Name: String
+	Auth0 info: Object
+	Saved Search: Object
+	Saved Jobs: Array
+	Saved Interview Q Responses: Array
+	Resume: Object??
+	Saved Cover Letters: Array??